sradics/digital-garden/_notes/Continuous Interviewing extract from CDH insights.md

 -   It feeds data right into a calendly using this format: [https://calendly.com/name/20min?name=@name?&email=@email?&a1=@phonenumber?&a2=@id](https://calendly.com/name/20min?name=@name?&email=@email?&a1=@phonenumber?&a2=@id)

 ## Tuning the Show Up rate and reduce No Shows
-Yes, we're doing $40 for 40 minutes
+$40 for 40 minutes

 -   Video:  Show a brief video of yourself at the time of booking, so they feel they know who they are meeting with.
 Adds personalization + guilt if they choose to ghost you.
 -   Time Gap:  Reduce time gap between time of booking & interview slot.
 I'm considering adding a few same-day or next-day slots.

-1.  [@Ryan D. Hatch](https://discoveryhabits.slack.com/team/U0190EFSQVC) hit the nail on the head.
-Reduce the time between when they schedule and when they do the interview.
++ Reduce the time between when they schedule and when they do the interview.
 Schedule same day, next day, or 2 or 3 days out, not weeks out.
 Humans are optimistic about how much time we’ll have in the future.
 We have a much better judge of how much time we have now.
-2. Provide a really clear overview of what will happen in the interview.
++ Provide a really clear overview of what will happen in the interview.
 For example, “We’ll have a casual conversation where I’ll ask you things like: Tell me about a time when …” Humans are afraid of the unknown.
 Remove the unknowns and you’ll see your no show rate go down.
-3. Ask for less time.
++ Ask for less time.
 40 mins. is an odd time block.
 Ask for 30, or even 25.
 Make it an easier yes.
-4. Last, I would play with compensation.
++ Last, I would play with compensation.
 But unless you are way off, this is rarely the issue.

 One of the benefits of story-based interviewing (assuming that’s what you are doing) is that participants really enjoy it.
 So you can highlight that.